Sanglorian/orcus/Orcus Monsters - current.md

 > **AC:** 18; **Fort:** 15, **Ref:** 17, **Will:** 16; **Saving Throws:** +2
 > **HP:** 88, **Staggered:** 44
 > **Resist:**&nbsp;radiant 10
-> *Stench aura 2:* A creature that enters the aura or begins its turn in it is rattled (save ends).
+> *Stench aura 2:* A living creature, other than a ghoul worm, that enters the aura or begins its turn in it is rattled (save ends).
 >
 > ‡	**Bite** (standard, at-will)
 > +9 vs AC; 1d12+5 damage, and the target is grappled.